Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Experiments

 \section{Experiments}

 We conducted a human-subjects study to investigate the capabilities of the proposed method in representing the persona.
 Our main question is whether our system enabled users to distinguish robot's personas while considering the effects of persona-based interactions on user experience and engagement.
-We hypothesize that people can successfully infer the intended character with character-based persona agents.
-We define $67\%$ accuracy as successful in classifying the correct persona, which is four times higher than a random guess $16.7\%$.
+Throughout the experiment, we aim to examine the hypothesis that the system will enable users to identify the robot's persona.